segmentio/segment-docs/src/guides/what-is-replay.md

 Once a replay starts, you will not see replayed events in the Event Delivery tab.

-Replays can be initiated for some or all events but it is not possible to apply conditional filters that excludes certain rows of data from being replayed.
+Replays can be initiated for some or all events but it is not possible to apply conditional filters that exclude certain rows of data from being replayed.

 ### Replay-eligible destinations